hoshiko-tech/CharadesCamPage/README.md

 ## License

-© 2025 CharadesCam by Hoshiko Tech.
-All rights reserved.
+© 2025 CharadesCam by Hoshiko Tech Ltd. All rights reserved.

 ## Support